Full derivation of the wave kinetic equation: Introduction

 As explained in \cite{DH}, not all scaling laws are admissible for the kinetic theory, and the admissibility of the scaling law depends on the whether the torus is generic or not.
 In fact, suppose one adopts the scaling law $\alpha=L^{-\kappa}$ for $\kappa\geq 0$.
 Here $\kappa=0$ means that one takes the $L\to\infty$ limit followed by the $\alpha\to 0$ limit, which incidentally was the other favorable scaling law identified in \cite{DH}.
 Since the kinetic timescale is given by $T_{\mathrm{kin}}\sim \alpha^{-2}=L^{2\kappa}$, restrictions on the admissible $\kappa$ come from any restriction posed by the kinetic theory on the time interval of approximation.
 The relevant restriction here is that the exact resonances, for which $\Omega=0$, in a sum like \eqref{firstiterate} should not overwhelm the quasi-resonances for which $0<|\Omega|\lesssim T^{-1}$.
 The latter interactions are the ones responsible for the emergence of the kinetic equation in the large box limit.
 For an arbitrary torus (including the rational or square torus), the exact resonances can have a contribution of $(L^{2d-2})^{1/2}$ to the sum in \eqref{firstiterate} (taking into account the Gaussian $\ell^2$ cancellation), which should be compared to the $(L^{2d}/T)^{1/2}$ estimate used above.
 This means that if the torus is rational, then the limitation of the kinetic theory is given by $T_{\mathrm{kin}}\ll L^2$.
 This translates into the requirement that $\kappa <1$ on a rational torus.
 On the other hand, on a generic torus, the contribution of exact resonances is much less, namely $(L^{d})^{1/2}$, which when compared to $(L^{2d}/T)^{1/2}$ yields the requirement that $T_{\mathrm{kin}}\ll L^d$, and hence $\kappa$ has to $< d/2$ on a generic torus.
 Note that our scaling law $\alpha=L^{-1}$ lies just outside the range of admissible scaling laws for a rational torus, but well within the range for a generic torus.
 This explains why Theorem \ref{main} is stated for a generic torus.

 That being said, our proof extends with minor modifications to scaling laws $\alpha=L^{-\kappa}$ for $\kappa$ smaller than but sufficiently close to $1$.
 This is within the admissible range of scaling laws {on an arbitrary torus}, and as such our result can be extended to such scaling laws {which require no restrictions on the shape of the torus}.
-Given the complexity of the proof, we chose to focus the discussion here to the single scaling law $\alpha=L^{-1}$.
-We intend to address the remaining scaling laws $\kappa<1$ on the arbitrary torus in a separate work.
-Note that some challenges are apparent in the case $\kappa>1$, and new ideas seem to be needed there.
+Given the complexity of the proof, we chose to focus the discussion here to the single scaling law $\alpha=L^{-1}$. {We will address the remaining scaling laws $\kappa<1$ (on the arbitrary torus) in a separate forthcoming note}.
+Note that some challenges are apparent in the case $\kappa>1$, and new ideas seem to be needed there. \begin{rem} {After the submission of this paper, the authors have completed the subsequent works \cite{DH2,DH3,DH4}.
+In particular \cite{DH4} addresses the full range of scaling laws $0<\kappa<1$ without genericity assumption; see also discussions in \cite{DH4} regarding the endpoint case $\gamma=0$, which is in fact not compatible with the continuum setting (the difficulty comes from the remainder terms $R_N$ in (\ref{duhamelintro}) below).
+Moreover, \cite{DH2} establishes important results including propagation of chaos and non-Gaussian density evolution, which are again true for the full range of scaling laws \cite{DH4}.} \end{rem}